CallinCeriani/blast2tree/README.md

 default = uses your current directory. $PWD

 --s
 default = None.
-Run name and named logfile.
+Run name and corresponding logfile ID.

 --THRESHOLD.
-This is the minimum length required for processing default = 300
+This is the minimum length required for final processing.
+Sequence still not making this value are removed from analysis and are moved to a leftovers.fasta file default = 300

 --MARKER_BLAST_ID